 - Annual payment provides a discount for paying your premium upfront in a lump sum.

-- Multi-policy policyholders with multiple vehicles or multiple policies may qualify for discounts from 16-25%.
-Erie’s multi-policy discount varies by state.
+- Multi-policy policyholders with multiple vehicles or multiple policies may qualify for discounts from 16-25%, which varies by state.

-- Safety equipment apply to vehicles with features such as airbags, anti-theft devices and anti-lock brakes.
+- Safety equipment applies to vehicles with features such as airbags, anti-theft devices and anti-lock brakes.

-- Youthful driver apply for unmarried drivers under 21 who live with their parents.
+- Youthful driver applies between 5%-20% in eligible discounts for unmarried drivers under 21 who live with their parents.

 - College credit offers an opportunity for insureds to receive a discount if their child is away at school without access to a car.